Tuesday, May 27, 2025

 Haiku - recent / random

-I woulda bought your book
+I would've bought your book

 but it was a hot New York evening

-and all I needed was more beer
+and I needed more beer

 ..